SKyletoft/mop_templates/MOP - Basic/README.md

 6. Select `run_hardware_linux`/`windows`
     This should compile and start the program on the md407.
 Type `go` to start your program or `dbg` to use the hardware debugging capabilities

+The Task Runner extension exists if you want to move the tasks into the explorer instead of using Ctrl + Shift + P

 To add additional source files, just add them to the `FILES` variable in `makefile`.
 Make sure all lines but the last one end with `\`.